Cubic nonlinear squeezing and its decoherence: Decoherence of nonlinear squeezing

-Quantum states of realistic physical systems are always affected by decoherence coming from various sources.
-In quantum optics, the most common sources of imperfection are losses and dephasing, see Fig. 1.
-Loss emerges when some part of the optical mode is lost to the environment, which can happen due to reflection on optical component, imperfect mode matching or many other factors.
-Dephasing, also known as phase noise \cite{Genoni2011,Genoni2012}, appears when the phase reference between different parts of the system becomes imperfect and the system therefore needs to be described as a mixture of states randomly rotated in phase space.
-The action of loss, characterized by intensity transmission coefficient $\eta$, can be represented by a hierarchy of Kraus operators \cite{Albert2018}, transforming density operator $\hat{\rho}$ of any quantum state into
+\uprava{Decoherence is an unavoidable part of realistic physical systems.} In quantum optics, the most common sources of imperfection are losses and dephasing, see Fig. 1.
+Loss emerges when some part of the optical mode is lost to the environment, which can happen due to reflection on optical components, imperfect mode matching, or many other factors.
+Dephasing, also known as phase noise \cite{Genoni2011,Genoni2012}, appears when the phase reference between different parts of the system becomes imperfect and the system needs to be described as a mixture of states randomly rotated in phase space.